fin-hypergrid/core/CONTRIBUTING.md

     * can use html5 controls to edit the data already loaded
     * can draw customized renderers in cells performantly
     * resizes based on its viewport
-    * can align fonts or unicode characters left, center or middle both horizontally and vertically
+    * can align fonts or unicode characters left, center or middle horizontally
     * the grid can pass the raw data it recieved through a customized data transformation pipeline
     * Columns can be resized
     ...